DCHOSENWORLD/SkillHarvest-Project/README.md

    - Online Retail Platforms: Data from e-commerce platforms like Jumia and Konga, which offer consumer behavior insights and sales trends.
 For example, trends in popular products or regional sales performance.

 ### Data Collection Methodology

-- **Data Cleaning**:
-  - The dataset underwent a cleaning process to remove duplicates and correct inaccuracies.
-Missing values were addressed by [explain your approach, e.g., filling with averages, removing rows, etc.].

 - **Data Transformation**:
   - The data was transformed to facilitate analysis, including:
-    - Aggregating sales data by month to observe trends over time.
-    - Categorizing products into groups (e.g., electronics, clothing) for better comparative analysis.
+    - Categorizing products into groups
     - Normalizing sales data by region to identify regional performance variations.

 ### Tools Used